Costs of Alcohol Abuse

-Research shows the majority of these problems can be directly attributed to people with the disease of alcoholism.
-Alcoholism is a disease of the brain which transforms the judgment and behavior of usually caring and responsible people and turns them into uncaring, irresponsible, and often, aggressive and violent people.
-Alcohol is found in the offender, victim or both in almost half of all homicides and serious assaults, as well as in a high percentage of robberies, sex-related crimes and incidents of domestic violence. -- National Institute of Alcohol Abuse and Alcoholism
+Research shows the majority of these problems can be directly attributed to people with the disease of alcohol use disorder (AUD).
+AUD is a disease of the brain which transforms the judgment and behavior of usually caring and responsible people and turns them into uncaring, irresponsible, and often, aggressive and violent people.
+Alcohol is found in the offender, victim or both in almost half of all homicides and serious assaults, as well as in a high percentage of robberies, sex-related crimes and incidents of domestic violence. — National Institute of Alcohol Abuse and Alcoholism

 Drinking alcohol when pregnant may cause Fetal Alcohol Syndrome or Fetal Alcohol Effects.
-It is the leading known environmental cause of mental retardation and one that is entirely preventable. -- U.S. Department of Health and Human Services
+It is the leading known environmental cause of intellectual and developmental disabilities and one that is entirely preventable. — U.S. Department of Health and Human Services

-On average, people with untreated alcoholism require increased general health care, including for illness and injury.
-These health care costs are estimated at least 100% higher than people who do not have alcoholism. -- National Institute on Alcohol Abuse and Alcoholism
+On average, people with untreated AUD require increased general health care, including for illness and injury.
+These health care costs are estimated at least 100% higher than people who do not have AUD. — National Institute on Alcohol Abuse and Alcoholism